 Writing an op-ed is similar to writing a letter to the editor, but it can be a slightly longer and more in-depth look at the issue.
 Here’s how you do it:

 - Find a news hook.
 Like with LTEs, your op-ed must be timely.
-You can have a great topic for your op-ed, but if it doesn’t relate to current news, editors may not pick it to be published.
+You can have a great topic for your op-ed, but if it doesn’t relate to current news, an editor might not pick it for publication.
 Luckily, there are a lot of ways to make your topic relevant and newsworthy.
-You can include surprising new research or statistics that illuminate your topic; link your topic to a holiday or an anniversary of a historic event; reference popular culture; tie your topic in with a debate or trend that’s big in the news; show how the conventional wisdom about a topic is wrong; or any combination of the above.
+You can include surprising new research or statistics that illuminate your topic; link your topic to a holiday or an anniversary of a historic event; connect your topic to popular culture; tie your topic in with a debate or trend that’s big in the news; show how the conventional wisdom about a topic is wrong; or any combination of the above.

 - Make it compelling.
 Also like LTEs, if you have a personal story to tell about your topic, tell it!
 In addition, be sure to include a call to action clearly and early, and support it with compelling facts.
 Then carefully proofread it and make sure it fits in the word limit.